Marlins vs. Athletics: Betting Trends, Records ATS, Home/Road Splits

 Marlins Betting Records & Stats

-- The Marlins have won 11 of the 20 games they were favored on the moneyline this season (55%).
+- The Marlins have won 12 of the 21 games they were listed as the moneyline favorite this season (57.1%).

-- Miami has played as moneyline favorites of -200 or shorter in just one game this season, which it lost.
+- Miami has played as moneyline favorites of -210 or shorter in only one game this season, which it lost.

-- Based on this contest's moneyline, the Marlins have an implied win probability of 66.7%.
+- The Marlins have a 67.7% chance to win this contest based on the moneyline's implied probability.

-- Miami has combined with opponents to go over the total 25 times this season for a 25-27-4 record against the over/under.
+- In the 57 games in which bookmakers have set an over/under for Miami, it has combined with opponents to go over the total 25 times (25-28-4).

+- The Marlins have put together a 3-2-0 record against the spread this season (covering 60% of the time).

 Marlins Splits